 Chapter 35 is available to all Veteran Dependents, meaning service members’ spouses, sons, daughters, and surviving spouses (including step-children and adopted children).
 Any eligible children can use these benefits from ages 18-26.
 It is also used for Veterans education and training opportunities.
 These benefits include specialized vocational training, education and career counseling, special therapeutic training, and unique assistance to help veterans with disabilities.
 They also help cover the cost for college and graduate degree programs, career training certificate courses, apprenticeships, and on the job training!

-Who Qualifies for Chapter 35 Educational Benefits?
+Who Qualifies for Chapter 35 Educational Benefits for Dependents?

 Eligible applicants who qualify for these benefits include families of Veterans who died while in service or have been deemed “totally and permanently disabled” from injuries caused by their time in service.
 According to the VA Website, this is what qualifies: